MarkEEaton/bot-tutorial-ala/README.md

 ## Intermediate bot: mybot4.py

-This script sends out tweets based on randomly selected database titles (and their descriptions) from a CSV file
+This script sends out tweets based on randomly selected titles (and their descriptions) from a CSV file

 1. Go to the bot-tutorial-ala folder.
 Click on `mybot4.py`

 2. Also take a look at `az_database_list.csv` to see the data file.
-This file is a list of databases at Kingsborough Community College.
+This file is a list of electronic products at Kingsborough Community College.
 It was exported from LibGuides.
 Before sharing this, we removed a couple of columns that had internal library data.
-CSV, or comma separated values, is a great data format to work on in both Python and spreadsheets like Excel.
+CSV, or comma separated values, is a great data format to work on in both Python and in Excel.

 3. Take a look at both files; Robin and Mark will talk about what the script is doing